coreeng/core-platform-docs/content/cecg-idp/app/accessing-psa.md

 Your applications can be configured to be attached to the platforms shared VPC.

-This can be enabled in your tenancy via adding the `infrstructure.network` section at the top level:
+This can be enabled in your tenancy via adding the `infrastructure.network` section at the top level:

 ```yaml
 infrastructure: